will-rowe/artic-tools/docs/primerscheme.md

 ### Reading schemes

+#### primers

 Each line in a `*.primer.bed` file is a single primer.
 Lines are processed one at a time and the input file does not to be sorted in any way beforehand (although most schemes are sorted by primer start coordinate).
-As lines are read, they are converted to primer objects and added to an in-memory scheme.
+As lines are read, they are converted to primer objects.

 Most of the logic behind creating a primer object relies on the primer name (column 4).
 As a primer line is read, we check for the following tags in the name field: